 Universal CRM Implementation

-Implementation of a new CRM system generally occurs in four steps.
-Salesforce recommends these steps for a successful implementation:
+Implementation of CRM generally occurs in four steps.
+The steps Salesforce recommends are:

 CRM Implementation: A Safe Bet for ROI

 Unfortunately, you may have read disheartening statistics about how some CRM implementations fail to produce the desired results.
-In fact, many reports showed CRM fail rates as high as 70%.
-While the statistic is certainly shocking, it may not be accurate.
-Venture Beat’s Stewart Rogers dispelled this number here.
+In fact, many reports show CRM fail rates as high as 70 percent.
+While the statistic is certainly shocking, they aren’t accurate.
+Venture Beat’s Stewart Rogers dispels these reports here.
 Rogers explains, “Only 77 (3.6 percent) stated that they had received no payback on their technology investment.
 A lack of payback could be for a variety of reasons.
 Maybe the technology isn’t working for them.
 Maybe it isn’t implemented properly.
 Maybe it was installed recently, and while it will gain a return, it is too soon to tell.”

 The data is sound as far as positively correlating ROI with CRM implementation, so venture into your implementation with complete confidence.
-Realize, however, there is more to a successful CRM implementation than the four simple steps mentioned earlier.
-Consider ten key principles for success that most organizations ignore.
-These considerations are the behind-the-scenes principles that need to rule the company’s dialogue about CRM implementation.
+Realise, however, there is more to a successful CRM implementation than the four simple steps mentioned earlier.
+Consider three key principles most organisations ignore in order to be successful.
+The considerations are the behind-the-scenes principles that need to RULE the company’s dialogue about CRM implementation.

 So why should goals for a sales software system be any different?
-Many companies implementing CRM systems get so sidetracked with the myriad capabilities of the sales software that they overwhelm their IT and sales staff, making the initial results disappointing.
-A better approach is to start with a specific functionality, say, entering data in order to visualize the sales pipeline.
+Many companies implementing CRM systems get sidetracked with the myriad of capabilities of the sales software that they overwhelm their IT and sales staff, making the initial results less desireable.
+A better approach is to start with a specific functionality, say, entering data in order to visualise the sales pipeline.
 From there, the big picture of the sales pipeline can offer the next step in exploring the CRM program’s functionality.

-Chances are, if your salespeople see the beauty of a sales pipeline visualized, they will be less likely to balk at entering data and begin to use the task and projection functionalities of your CRM program.
-Being able to project sales success encourages salespeople to nurture the customer relationship with all potential users or customers.
+Chances are, if your salespeople see the beauty of a sales pipeline visualised, they will be less likely to balk at entering data and begin to use the task and projection functionalities of your CRM program.

-Just about everyone will give you the advice to make sure you have upper-management support.
-A Harvard article reported the importance of support from top managers.
+Just about everyone will give you the advice to make sure you have upper management support.
+A recent Harvard article reports the importance of support from top managers.

-However, unless the end users of the CRM system, the sales people, can see the value and personal return of CRM programs, the additional data entry proves tedious and cumbersome.
-When people on the front lines can see the value in CRM, success on a companywide scale is attainable.
+However, unless the end users of CRM, the sales people, can see the value and personal return of CRM programs, the additional data entry proves tedious and cumbersome.
+When the front lines can see the value in CRM, success on a company-wide scale is attainable.

-CRM adoption is positively correlated with sales success.
-In a 2016 report, CSO noted that sales intelligence solutions — such as advanced CRM systems — are critical for sales success.
+CRM adoption is positively correlated with sales success, CSO insists that sales intelligence solutions — such as advanced CRM — must be provided.
 While sales intelligence software is essential, it is only part of the sales puzzle.
-CSO listed three other characteristics in addition to advanced CRM that must be in play for a sales organization to be successful:
+CSO notes three other characteristics in addition to advanced CRM that must be in play for a sales organisation to be successful:

-Sales processes need to be adopted by the organization’s sellers.
+- Sales process need to be adopted by the organisation’s sellers

-Customer relationships should reflect salespeople as strategic advisors or trusted partners.
+- Customer relationships should focus on being a strategic advisor or trusted partner

-The HBR researchers found that successful sales organizations follow four practices: “They establish one undisputed source of performance data; they give decision makers at all levels near real-time feedback; they consciously articulate their business rules and regularly update them in response to facts; and they provide high-quality coaching to employees who make decisions on a regular basis.”
+The researchers have found that successful sales organisations follow four practices: “They establish one undisputed source of performance data; they give decision makers at all levels near-real-time feedback; they consciously articulate their business rules and regularly update them in response to facts; and they provide high-quality coaching to employees who make decisions on a regular basis.”

-With these practices, sales, CRM, and the overall goals of a company can collide — all in a good way.
+The approach Ross, Beath, and Quaadgras set forth is indicative of a larger picture where sales, CRM, and the overall goals of the company can collide — all in a good way.